 October 18, 2008

 After two stops at South Glastonbury sites, Damian was being so good we decided to continue down Route 2 and press our luck.
 (As you can imagine, I always have a contingency and/or extra side trip plan in my back pocket on all of our adventures.)
-Priam Vineyards is easy to find, only a couple minutes off of Route 2 – certainly a rarity on the Wine Trail.
+Priam Vineyards is easy to find, only a couple minutes off of Route 2 – somewhat of a rarity on the Connecticut Wine Trail.

 Their rutted dirt and stone driveway, unfortunately, is not.
 These people are rather well-to-do and their wineries and nearby homes are always super nice.
 Why can’t any of them seem to be able to pave their driveways?
 Wah.

 We entered the tasting room and were greeted warmly.
 Damian asked to be set down to wander around.
 Here are some snippets from the Priam website: